Graduation Requirements for the Diploma of Collegial Studies

 All students must complete and pass an comprehensive assessment in order to graduate.
 The Comprehensive Assessment (now referred to by the Ministry as the Comprehensive Exam) is an evaluation of a student’s mastery of the objectives of his or her entire program.
 The format of this evaluation is specified by the individual programs.

 The English Exit Test is an evaluation of a student’s mastery of the objectives of the core English curriculum.
 In order to be eligible to take the English Exit test you must have passed all three of the required English Block A courses (101, 102, 103 or equivalent as determined by the College) OR have passed two of these (101, 102, 103 only) and be taking your third required English course now.

 University Admission Requirements

 Students who have met all diploma requirements will not necessarily have satisfied all conditions for university admission.
-Students should verify admission requirements with an academic adviser.
+Students should verify admission requirements with an academic advisor.

-Students who have questions about their graduation requirements should speak to an academic adviser.
+Students who have questions about their graduation requirements should speak to an academic advisor.